saltyorg/docs/docs/reference/plex-autoscan-config.md

+NOTE: plex_autoscan is no longer installed in the default Saltbox setup; it has been replaced by Autoscan.
+Chances are you do not need to do this setup.

 The default Plex Autoscan [PAS] setup does not enable Google Drive Monitoring, and the config does not match the automated shared drive setup.

 To utilize Google Drive Monitoring [GDM], you'll need to make a few changes to the config to account for your own shared drives.